sherry-ger/workshop/Labs/APM.md

 Now we are ready to launch the front end application.
 1. Start a new terminal.
 2. Go to `cd /home/ubuntu/apm/carfront/src`

- a.
-Edit constants.js file by replacing localhost with your public IP or DNS.
+- Edit constants.js file by replacing localhost with your public IP or DNS.

 ```
 export const SERVER_URL = 'http://182.186.115.37:8080/'
 ```

- b.
-Edit rum.js file by replacing all localhost with your public IP or DNS.
+- Edit rum.js file by replacing all localhost with your public IP or DNS.

 ```
   // Set custom APM Server URL (default: http://localhost:8200)